ojas247/reports-fe-next/notes.md

 ######################## HYPERLINKING ########################
 description = "Visit our platform at @link-start platform @link-end @url-start https://example.com @url-end\n This is second bullet point"

+To break link use \n
+To split para in desc1 an desc2 use \p